ParisNeo/uart/README.md

 ```

 Now you can talk to your device.

-To read you need to declare input and output buffers:
+To read and write you need to declare input and output buffers:
 ```c
     char read_buf [256];
     char write_buf [256];